oroinc/documentation/backend/setup/dev-environment/parameters-yml.rst

 Default Configuration Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Default configuration options for the Oro application are defined in the ``config/parameters.yml.dist`` file.
-Some options have inline values, others refer to environment variables, therefore they can be set and changed in runtime without application cache rebuild.
-Default values for environment variables are provided at the end of the ``config/parameters.yml`` files, with the parameter names in a format ``env(ENVIRONMENT_VARIABLE_NAME)``.
+Some options have inline values, and others refer to environment variables, therefore they can be set and changed in runtime without application cache rebuild.
+Default values for environment variables are provided at the end of the ``config/parameters.yml`` files, with the parameter names in the format ``env(ENVIRONMENT_VARIABLE_NAME)``.

 .. code-block:: yaml